ajax-crypto/ImRichText/README.md

 *NOTE* : *This is not a general purpose HTML renderer, only the specified tags/properties below are targeted*
 ---

-Implementation of Rich Text Rendering in ImGui for **ASCII text** akin to Qt support for it.
+Implementation of Rich Text Rendering for ImGui (**ASCII text only**) akin to Qt support for it.
 Use it as follows:
 ```c++
 std::string rtf = "2<sup>2</sup> equals 4  <hr style=\"height: 4px; color: sienna;\"/>"
             "<blockquote><p style=\"color: rgb(150, 0, 0);\">Paragraph <b>bold <i>italics</i> bold2 </b></p></blockquote>"